Genez-io/genezio-landing-page/content/posts/implement_shopping_cart.md

 };
 ```

+To start the frontend on your localhost, run `npm run dev`.
+This will initialize the frontend application on `localhost:5173`.
+Keep the frontend running in the background and open `localhost:5173` in your browser to see the changes in real-time every time you change the source code.
-Next, we add a list with the fetched products.
+Add a list with the fetched products.

 ```typescript
 <Container className="my-4">